abarker/typped/doc/sphinx_docs/recursive_descent.rst

 This example uses several of the helper methods functions to quickly define tokens.
-The tokens must all be defined, but they do not need to be explicitly made into token literals.
-The compiling process automatically generates high-priority precondition literals for any tokens.
-This helps to avoid conflicts with other uses of the tokens in other contexts (such as in Pratt-parsed parts of the text).
+The tokens must all be defined, but they do not need to be explicitly made into token literals (at least not for grammar-based parsing alone).
+They are simply read in as tokens from the lexer because the grammar specifies what to look for.

 Notice that token instances can appear directly in the grammar as token literals.
 The token named by its token label appears as, for example,